LyfeOnEdge/unofficial-appstore/README.md

 #### Linux:
 - Extract unofficial-appstore.zip
 - Navigate to the directory in a terminal
-- Type `python unofficial-appstore.py`
+- Type `python3 unofficial-appstore.py`
 - If you are missing dependencies do the following:
-    - sudo apt-get install python3 python3-pip python3-tk python3-pil python3-pil.imagetk
+    - sudo apt install python3 python3-pip python3-tk python3-pil python3-pil.imagetk
 - If you don't know how to do this you should probably be using Windows ;D
 - __To run the app: `python3 unofficial-appstore.py`__